 Communication While Abroad

-Students will want to have access to a mobile phone while abroad.
-It will be important to be able to stay in touch with local contacts, friends, host families, and be able to call emergency services.
-Students have several different options available when considering mobile phones abroad.
+You will need access to a mobile phone while abroad to stay in touch with local contacts, friends, host families, and be able to call emergency services.
+You have several different options available when considering mobile phones abroad.
 The best option will vary based on location, preferences, and length of time abroad.
 Please review the options to make the best decision for your program.

 Purchase a SIM card